 Who organizes and sponsors the Hamilton EOY Awards?

-The Awards program is organized by a volunteer committee, led by Nature at McMaster and chaired by the Hamilton Naturalists’ Club, Environment Hamilton, Royal Botanical Gardens, Friends of Red Hill Valley, and the Iroquoia Bruce Trail Club, with support from the Conserver Society of Hamilton and District, the United Nations Association in Canada-Hamilton Branch, and the Bay Area Restoration Council.
+The Awards program is organized by a volunteer committee, led by Nature at McMaster and chaired by the Hamilton Naturalists’ Club, Environment Hamilton, Royal Botanical Gardens, Hamilton Conservation Authority, Cootes to Escarpment EcoPark System, with support from the Conserver Society of Hamilton and District, the United Nations Association in Canada-Hamilton Branch, and the Bay Area Restoration Council.

 Sponsoring the Hamilton Environmentalists of the Year Awards is an excellent way to show your support for the environment and the people who work tirelessly to protect it.
 By sponsoring an award, your business or institution can gain visibility in the community while helping to recognize and celebrate the achievements of environmental leaders.
 Sponsors can choose to support an existing award or create a new award in line with their organization’s values and goals.
 Contact us today to learn more about sponsorship opportunities and how you can make a difference in your community.